 People Also Ask

-You can boost your FICO score by paying your bills on time, keeping your credit card balances low, and paying off your debt.
+A. You can boost your FICO score by paying your bills on time, keeping your credit card balances low, and paying off your debt.

-FICO credit scores may or may not be better than other credit scores based on how the scores are created and used.
+A. FICO credit scores may or may not be better than other credit scores based on how the scores are created and used.
 FICO scores consider multiple factors, including payment history, credit use, credit age, credit mix, and credit inquiries, which help lenders determine the likelihood of you repaying a loan.

-It happens because FICO scores vary from bureau to bureau.
+A. It happens because FICO scores vary from bureau to bureau.
 In this country, there are three credit bureaus, and scores generated by these bureaus may differ for one of the following two reasons:

-- While generating FICO, it mainly aims at an individual’s credit utilisation which might change from time to time like a monthly evaluation.
+- While generating FICO, it mainly aims at an individual’s credit utilisation which might change from time to time, like a monthly evaluation.
 Hence different FICO models will result in other scores as well.